Tomas2D/jerome/README.md

 It's actually a translatable HOC factory function.
 It provides `reac-intl` and `antd` localization context, so you first have to provide localization messages and `antd` locale data.

 > ![Important](./assets/alert-icon.png "Important note")
 To make HOC works properly, you must have `react-intl` installed just once!
+So be sure your dependencies structure is flat.

 _Arguments:_
 * `intlLocaleData`: object with messages keyed by locale name, eg.